Signature-Informed Transformer for Asset Allocation: Experiment

 \subsection{Implementation details}

 \paragraph{Dataset} Experiments used three portfolios of 30, 40, and 50 S\&P 100 companies.
+We also selected two additional portfolios of 10 and 20 assets from the DOW30 to validate performance against a different index composition, which is often characterized as more concentrated.
+Furthermore, to evaluate robustness across different market dynamics, we included two portfolios consisting of 50 and 100 assets from the CSI 300 index.
 The daily price data was sourced from Wharton Research Data Services (WRDS).
 The data was partitioned chronologically into distinct training, validation, and test periods.
 The training set spans from January 1, 2000, to December 31, 2016.
 The validation set from January 1, 2017, to December 31, 2019 and the test set from January 1, 2020, to December 27, 2024.
 This split covers multiple market regimes, including the recent volatility.